StellarSand/privacy-settings/Privacy Settings/Telegram.md

 #### Passcode Lock
 - Enable Passcode > Create a passcode or password

 > :information_source: **NOTE 1:** `1234` or `0987` is not a secure passcode.
 >
 > :information_source: **NOTE 2:** `qwerty` or `abcdef1` is not a secure password.

 - After Passcode is created >
   - Auto-lock: Shortest duration that suits you
   - Show Content: If this is disabled, chat content will be hidden in the task switcher, but you won't be able to take screenshots in the app.
 Decide this yourself accordingly.

 #### Two-Step Verification
 - Set Password > Create a secure Password

 > :information_source: **NOTE 1:** `123456`, `098765`, `abcde`, `qwerty` are not secure passwords.
 >
 > :information_source: **NOTE 2:** Create with at least 6-8 characters containing upper case, lower case, numbers and special characters.

-> [!WARNING]
+>
-> When asked for Recovery Email, make sure you provide an email which has adequate security measures like a strong password and 2FA enabled.
+> :information_source: **NOTE 3:** When asked for Recovery Email, make sure you provide an email which has adequate security measures like a strong password and 2FA enabled.
 Alternatively you can skip this, but then if you forget your password, you'll lose access to your Telegram account and there'll be no way to restore it.

 #### Auto-Delete messages
-- Self destruct timer: Select whatever suits you
+- Self destruct timer: Select whatever suits you\

-> [!Tip]
-> You can enable Auto-Delete messages for existing chats.
+> :information_source: **NOTE:** You can enable Auto-Delete messages for existing chats.
 >
 > **Go to a particular chat > Tap on contact name on top > Click 3 dots on top > Auto-Delete > Select whatever suits you**